Active robustness against the detuning-error for Rydberg quantum gates: Potential Applications to realistic noises

-where the known(first) term $\delta_{ac,0}$ can be sufficiently compensated by a fixed detuning in experiment \cite{PhysRevLett.129.200501}.
-Nevertheless, the unknown (second and third) terms induce an unknown two-photon detuning error, which is
+where the known (first) term $\delta_{ac,0}$ can be sufficiently compensated by a fixed detuning in experiment \cite{PhysRevLett.129.200501}.
+Nevertheless, the unknown (second and third) terms would induce an unknown two-photon detuning error, which is described by

+where we have ignored the higher-order terms.
+Here, the maximal detuning deviation $\epsilon_{\delta,\max}$ induced by ac Stark shifts can be roughly calculated by